GoogleCloudPlatform/accelerated-platforms/use-cases/prerequisites/storage-benchmarking.md

 are using a different environment the scripts and manifest will need to be modified for that environment.

+> NOTE: Due to the limitations of Cloud Shell’s storage and the size of llama
+> 70B model we need to run this transfer via Kubernetes job.

+- Get access to the model `meta-llama/Llama-3.3-70B-Instruct`

+  Go to https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct .
+Sign In and accept the license agreement to get the access to the model.

 - Change directory to the guide directory.

   ```sh